Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 last_security_review: 2026-03-12

 Continuous evaluation has professionalised too.
-Regression tests on known cases, adversarial prompt-injection tests, and failure drills are part of the standard deployment cycle, as they have been for years with changes to critical applications.
-The difference is that the input surface is wider and behaviour less deterministic, which forces wider coverage rather than lower frequency.
+Regression tests on known cases, adversarial prompt-injection tests, and failure drills are part of the standard deployment cycle.
+For the evaluation framework detail, see production agent evaluations.

 My Read